A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Polynomiality

 \subsection{Proof of Theorem \ref{thm:poly}}

-Following the strategy of \cite{TY}, to analyze the $r$-dependence of Gromov-Witten invariants of $\X_{\D,r}$, we use the degeneration formula to reduce to the local model.
+Following the strategy of \cite{TY}, to analyze the $r$-dependence of Gromov-Witten invariants of $\X_{\D,r}$, we use the degeneration formula to reduce to a local model.
 We also refer to \cite[Section 4.2]{FWY19} for some details.